Summer Youth Facilitation Institute

-The Gandhi Institute is excited to have piloted a new youth employment program in partnership with the Rochester City School District for summer 2016.
+The M.K.
+Gandhi Institute for Nonviolence is excited to embark on its third year of our youth employment program in partnership with the Rochester City School District for summer 2018.
 The Summer Youth Facilitation Institute (SYFI) prepares students to be peace builders in local schools and community organizations.
-The high school students who were selected to participate were given paid apprenticeships at the Institute, where they were trained in facilitation, conflict transformation, and social justice.
+The selected high school students are given paid apprenticeships at the Institute, where they are trained in facilitation, conflict transformation, and social justice.
 The goal of the program is to build a cadre of young people who can be employed to model and utilize nonviolence and serve as inspirational role models for younger students.
-Stay tuned for more SYFI updates!

-Shanell Bryant is a 15 year old 10th grader at James Monroe High School.
-She is very well know at her school for her bright personality and being a mediator among her peers.
-She has a very strong passion for styling hair and her hobbies include playing basketball, tennis and badminton.
-Shanell got involved with the Gandhi Institute through her school, she was given the opportunity to fill out an application by the Gandhi institute staff member David.
-A few things Shanell wanted to learn this summer were really understanding how to use nonviolence to get what you want out of a violent society.
-She also wanted to learn how to get the attention of younger youth to be able to teach the in’s and out’s of nonviolence.
+Shanell Bryant is a 17 year old senior at James Monroe High School and a third year returning SYFI staff.
+She is very well know at her school for her bright personality and being a mini mediator for her peers.
+She is known for being a very hard worker — being a youth facilitator is one of her three jobs.
+A few things Shanell has learned over these past summers are how to use nonviolence to get what you want out of a violent situation by analyzing the moment and understanding both sides by trying to help them understand why they feel the way they do.
+She also learned how to take control and get the attention of younger youth and teach them the in’s and out’s of nonviolence.